 - On a machine with access to the internet, use a browser to navigate to the Delphix Registration Portal at http://register.delphix.com.

 - Log in with Delphix support credentials.

 - Click Register.

-The final summary tab will enable you to review your configurations for each page in the setup tutorial.
+The final summary tab will enable a review of the configurations for each page in the setup tutorial.
 Confirm that everything looks correct, and click submit to complete the setup.

 - After the configuration is complete, the Delphix Engine will restart and launch the browser-based Delphix Management application.

-- After the Delphix Management application launches, the admin can login using the initial default username admin and the initial default password delphix.
-On the first login, you will be prompted to change the initial password.
+- After the Delphix Management application launches, the admin can log in using the initial default username admin and the initial default password Delphix.
+On the first login, there will be a prompt to change the initial password.